Len Deighton: Adaptations

-Several of Deighton's novels have been adapted as films, which include The Ipcress File, Funeral in Berlin, Billion Dollar Brain and Spy Story.
-All feature the Deighton character who was unnamed in the books but was given the full name "Harry Palmer" for the films; the producer for two of the three films, Harry Saltzman, came up with the name.
+Several of Deighton's novels have been adapted as films, which include The Ipcress File (1965), Funeral in Berlin (1966), Billion Dollar Brain (1967) and Spy Story (1976).
+All feature the books' unnamed character, but he was given the full name "Harry Palmer" for the films; either the actor Michael Caine—who played Palmer in the films—or the producer for two of the three films, Harry Saltzman, came up with the name.
 Two television films also featured Palmer: Bullet to Beijing (1995) and Midnight in Saint Petersburg (1996); they were not based on Deighton's stories.
-All the films except Spy Story feature Michael Caine as Palmer.
+All the films except Spy Story feature Caine as Palmer.
+Deighton's hands were used in The Ipcress File in place of Caine's for a scene in which Palmer breaks eggs into a bowl and whisks them.
+In March 2022 The Ipcress File, a television adaptation of Deighton's novel, was broadcast on UK television.
+Joe Cole was Palmer; Lucy Boynton and Tom Hollander also appeared in major roles.

-The first trilogy of his Bernard Samson novel series was made into a thirteen-part television series by Granada Television in 1988.
-Although Quentin Tarantino expressed interest in filming the trilogy, the project was not forthcoming.
+Berlin Game, Mexico Set and London Match, the first trilogy of his Bernard Samson novel series, were made into Game, Set and Match, a thirteen-part television series by Granada Television in 1988.
+Although Quentin Tarantino expressed interest in adapting the trilogy, the project did not materialise.
 The nine Samson novels were in pre-production with Clerkenwell Films in 2013, with a script by Simon Beaufoy.

-In 2017 the BBC adapted Deighton's novel SS-GB for a five-part TV miniseries, broadcast in one-hour episodes; Sam Riley played the lead role of Detective Superintendent Douglas Archer.
-In 1995 BBC Radio 4 broadcast a "real time" dramatisation of Bomber.
-The drama threaded through the station's unchangeable schedule of news and current affairs from early morning to midnight.
+In 2017 the BBC adapted Deighton's novel SS-GB for a five-part miniseries, broadcast in one-hour episodes; Sam Riley played the lead role of Detective Superintendent Douglas Archer.
+In 1995 BBC Radio 4 broadcast a real-time dramatisation of Bomber.
+The drama was in four broadcasts, each of two hours, from 2:30 pm to midnight, threaded through the station's schedule of news and current affairs.